doanthevu1910/nl-house-price/README.md

 # Remarks

 - Size seems to be the biggest influence on price
-- Higher population, higher price
+- Higher (city) population, higher price

 # References